GameJs/gamejs/docs/how-to-get-something-on-the-screen-and-move-it.md

         }
     }

+There are four different `collide*` functions in [gamejs.sprite](http://docs.gamejs.org/gamejs/sprite/) and you should know them all.

-There is lots of those kind of high level functions that know how deal with sprites, sprite groups or rectangles.
-You too are encouraged to think in those terms and concepts when trying to structure your game.
+There is lots of those kind of high level functions that understand and operate on the concepts of sprites, sprite groups and rectangles.
+You too are encouraged to think in those terms and concepts when structuring your game.

 Updating a sprite's position & appeareance
 ---------------------------------------------

 A simple example for an `update()` method would be, that the monster just moves a certain amount in the direction we created at instantiation (stored in `Monster.directionVector`).
 What we do is we update the position of `this.rect` by adding the amount we moved (`movementDelta`) to it:

     var $v = require('gamejs/utils/vectors');